 What can be appealed?

 The decision or order of the Development Officer or the Municipal Planning Commission regarding development applications and subdivision applications.
+In addition, where the Development Officer or the Municipal Planning Commission has failed or refused to issue a development permit.

 Who can appeal a development?